Start Here select your interest here

 University Facts why Lo'au University is the first in Moana

-- Lo'au University offers scholarships, financial assistance and more of approx $10 miilions per year to students from the Moanan islands and different parts of the world
+- Lo'au University offers scholarships and financial assistance of approx $10 miilions per year to students from around the world to study for their Proficieny Level One (PLOne)/BA, PLTwo/MA and PLThree/PhD Degrees.

 (Taumafa Kava Ceremony in the Coronation of King George Tupou V in 2008 at Pangai Lahi, Pangai Oval, beside the Palace at Kolofo'ou in the capital of Nuku'alofa)